CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 Cumulus Linux supports BGP graceful restart for both IPv4 and IPv6.
 {{%/notice%}}

-You can enable BGP graceful restart (restarting router mode) in one of two ways:
+You can enable BGP graceful restart in one of two ways:
 - Globally, where all BGP peers inherit the graceful restart capability.
 - Per BGP peer or peer group, which can be useful for misbehaving peers or when working with third party devices.
 You can also configure a peer or peer group to run in helper mode only, where routes originated and advertised from a BGP peer are not deleted.